 Ijams Nature Center is part of the Knoxville Urban Wilderness, a recreational, cultural, and historic preservation initiative championed by Legacy Parks Foundation, incorporating 1,000-forested acres along downtown’s south waterfront.
 It creates an exceptional recreation and historic corridor inviting residents and visitors to experience the special character-defining assets of our city.
-With over 40 miles of multi-use trails, 10 parks, four civil war sites, incredible views, and unparalleled natural features, this unique area provides a premiere outdoor experience.
+Featuring 50 miles of multi-use trails, 10 parks, four civil war sites, incredible views, and unparalleled natural features, this unique area provides a premiere outdoor experience.
 Ross Marble Quarry was the first land donated to the Legacy Parks Foundation.
 The 104 acres of abandoned quarry is now a beautiful addition to Ijams Nature Center, boasting miles of natural walking and biking trails and an abundance of wildlife.

 Wildlife Sanctuary Trail System

-BEECH TRAIL: Short .08 mile trail acts as a connector for the Universal and South Cove Trail as it winds through a grove of beech trees.
+Beech Trail: Short .08-mile trail acts as a connector for the Universal and South Cove Trail as it winds through a grove of beech trees.
 Pedestrian only trail.

-RIVER TRAIL: Coming from the Will Skelton Greenway, this 0.7 mile trail strolls across the Wildlife Meadow and then contours the Tennessee River where the boardwalk hugs the cliff's rock face, exhibiting scenic riverside views and an up-close look into the gated cave.
+River Trail: Coming from the Will Skelton Greenway, this 0.7-mile trail strolls across the Wildlife Meadow and then contours the Tennessee River where the boardwalk hugs the cliff's rock face, exhibiting scenic riverside views and an up-close look into the gated cave.
 Pedestrian only trail.

-TOWER TRAIL: The peak of this 0.3 mile trail marks the highest point on the wildlife sanctuary — you'll have to do some climbing to get here but the overlook presents striking views from the rocky bluffs along the Tennessee River.
+Tower Trail: The peak of this 0.3-mile trail marks the highest point on the wildlife sanctuary — you'll have to do some climbing to get here but the overlook presents striking views from the rocky bluffs along the Tennessee River.
 Pedestrian only trail.